roccojustice/Python-EDAs/README.md

 Hello and welcome to My Portfolio!

-I'm Orlando Reyes and I'm an Industrial Engineer passionate about data.
+I'm Orlando Reyes and I'm passionate about data.

 Through this series of projects I'm trying to portray my knowledge of Data Analysis with Python.